-A semiconductor is a material that has an electrical conductivity level around the middle of the scale of a metal and an insulator – depending on the temperature and presence of impurities, its conductivity will vary.
-One of its many characteristics is that, as its temperature rises and the amount of applied impurity increases, its ability to conduct electricity also increases.
+A semiconductor is a material that has an electrical conductivity level around the middle of the scale of a metal and an insulator.
+Its conductivity varies depending on the temperature and presence of impurities.